Psoriasis

 5. erythrodermic

 The most common form, plaque psoriasis, appears as raised, red patches or lesions covered with a silvery white buildup of dead skin cells, called scale.
 Psoriasis can occur on any part of the body and is associated with other serious health conditions, such as diabetes, heart disease and depression.
+Patients often consult dermatologists for proper diagnosis and treatment.

 No one knows exactly what causes psoriasis.
 However, it is understood that the immune system and genetics play major roles in its development.
 Most researchers agree that the immune system is somehow mistakenly triggered, which causes a series of events, including acceleration of skin cell growth.
 A normal skin cell matures and falls off the body in 28 to 30 days.
 A skin cell in a patient with psoriasis takes only 3 to 4 days to mature and instead of falling off (shedding), the cells pile up on the surface of the skin, forming psoriasis lesions.